Amalgam Fillings with Mercury Need to be Removed Safely, but How can this be done?

 • Protective Barriers – while rubber dams can be instrumental in preventing mercury ingestion or inhalation, very fine particles can slip right through them.
 Therefore, usage of a rubber dam, in addition to thorough water irrigation and suction can provide enhanced results.

-• Provide Clean Air – to prevent the patient from breathing the air full of amalgam spatter and mercury gas, pure oxygen, in combination with nitrous oxide can be provided with the help of a positive pressure respiration device.
+• Provide Clean Air – to prevent the patient from breathing the air full of amalgam splatter and mercury gas, pure oxygen, in combination with nitrous oxide can be provided with the help of a positive pressure respiration device.

 We offer IV Sedation Dentistry for safe mercury removal in Rockville Maryland.
 Patients who are calm during a procedure heal and detox faster.